 Cihu Mausoleum (Former Cihu) Introduction

-The "Cihu Mausoleum" is famous for being the final resting place of former President Chiang Kai-shek of the Republic of China.
-Cihu is divided into the front and rear lakes, with its charming water color and willows reminiscent of the beautiful scenery of Jiangnan.
-Chiang chose the name "Cihu" for its resemblance to his hometown in Fenghua, Zhejiang, and built a residence here (a mixed architectural style of Fujian and Zhejiang) due to his longing for his mother.
+"Cihu Mausoleum" is famous for being the resting place of the late President Chiang Kai-shek of the Republic of China.
+Cihu consists of the front and rear lakes, and the charming water color along the lakeshores, with willow trees swaying, evokes the beauty of Jiangnan scenery.
+Chiang named it Cihu because the place resembles his hometown in Fenghua, Zhejiang, which made him miss his mother.
+He also constructed a villa here, featuring a mixture of Min and Zhejiang architectural styles.
 He passed away in 1975 and was laid to rest here.
-The two lakes in the park, front and rear, are interconnected by streams, surrounded by beautiful scenery and green mountains, showcasing different natural beauty in each season!
-Besides visiting the mausoleum, a must-see is the changing of the guard ceremony performed by the honor guard, with each branch of the military taking turns to showcase their ceremonial rifle drills every hour, attracting both domestic and international tourists to stop and take photos.
+The park's front and rear lakes are interconnected by streams, surrounded by beautiful scenery and green mountains on all sides.
+Each season presents a different natural beauty!
+In addition to visiting the mausoleum, one must also watch the changing of the honor guard ceremony, performed by the three branches of the military, known for their impressive routines.
+This ceremony attracts both domestic and international tourists who pause to watch and take photos.